mirkored07/rde-mvp/README.md

 * Open `/report/{test_id}` in the browser to review the grouped conformity criteria with PASS/FAIL badges.
 Example: http://localhost:8000/report/sample while the development server is running.
+* Thresholds for the UN 168-based evaluation live in `src/app/regulation/eu7ld_un168_limits.py`.
+Update those constants to adjust the regulatory boundaries without touching the rule logic.
 * To add or refine checks without changing the schema, edit the rows generated in `src/app/reporting/eu7ld_report.py`.
 Each criterion is a dedicated entry in the typed `ReportData` model.